debatelab/evidence-seeker-platform/README.md

 5. **Component Library**: Build reusable React components for common UI patterns
 6. **File Validation**: Add file type validation and size limits

-### **Iteration 3: AI Boilerplate Integration (Week 3)**
+### **Iteration 3: AI Integration & User Roles (Week 3)**

-**Goal**: Connect the evidence-seeker Python library to the application.
+**Goal**: Complete AI infrastructure and implement user collaboration features.

 1. **Embedding Pipeline**: Hook into the document upload process.
 After a file is saved, trigger the evidence-seeker library to generate and store its embeddings in the pgvector column.
 2. **Query Endpoint**: Create the core backend API endpoint that accepts a user's statement, passes it to the evidence-seeker pipeline for analysis, and returns the result.
 3. **Configuration Management**: Implement the "Minimal Config Mode" for securely storing API keys and other essential settings.
-4. **Retry Logic**: Implement retry mechanisms for AI API calls with exponential backoff
-5. **Progress Indicators**: Add real-time progress updates for long-running operations
-6. **Error Handling**: Comprehensive error handling for AI service failures
+4. **User Roles & Permissions**: Implement the role-based access control system with three roles:
+   - **PLATFORM_ADMIN**: Full administrative access to all Evidence Seekers and platform-wide user management
+   - **EVSE_ADMIN**: Full control over specific Evidence Seekers they create or are assigned to
+   - **EVSE_READER**: Can view and test specific Evidence Seekers they have access to
+5. **Role Management UI**: Build interface for admins to invite users and assign roles to Evidence Seekers.
+6. **API Security**: Secure all relevant API endpoints, ensuring users can only access or modify the Evidence Seekers they have permission for.

 ### **Iteration 4: Testing Interface & Public View (Week 4)**